ra312/bitrecs-subnet/README.md

 Mainnet (Feb-March)

-- launch on mainnet baring any critical design/incentive flaws
+- launch on mainnet
 - establish baselines for quality of service and uptime across the subnet
+- ramp up miners and validators
 - improve and harden onsite metrics tracking

 ### Q2 2025